smdhussain06/smdhussain06/public/edge-ai-mobile-computation/README.md

 - **Size:** Recommended 400x300px or similar aspect ratio
 - **Limit:** Up to 20 images (can be increased if needed)

-## 🎯 Current Images:
+## 🎯 Image Suggestions:
-- image-1.jpg through image-6.jpg (6 total images)
-- Showcasing stunning 3D product renders and Blender creations
-- Perfect for e-commerce and marketing campaign visuals

-## 🎬 Animation Style:
-- Smooth right-to-left slide transition
-- 3-second display time per image
-- Professional overlay animation
-- Seamless looping through all images
+- Mobile app interface showing AI model running
+- Performance metrics/benchmarks on mobile
+- Architecture diagram of edge AI system
+- Comparison with server-based vs edge processing
+- Code snippets or technical demonstrations
+- User interface mockups
+- Demo videos screenshots

 The slider automatically cycles through all available images every 3 seconds and shows a counter in the bottom-right corner!